Calgorr/Datachef-Invoice-automation-THA/guides/admin_guide.md

 ### Access Invoices and S3 Bucket Administration
 - Admins can access both S3 buckets(with administrative permissions) using an SFTP client with the admin username and private key.
 For configuration details, refer to the User Guide.
 ### Deleting the SFTP Server after all of the invoices are uploaded
+Keep in mind that the server would be eventually deleted after 36 hours so the employee's should have uploaded their invoices onto the soruce bucket before that.
 - To delete the SFTP server after all invoices are uploaded, first, list the servers using the command:
   ```bash
   aws transfer list-servers